tripods-xai/isit-2022/turbo-codes/README.md

 # turbo-codes
-Commpy based encoder and decoder for turbo codes.
+Tensorflow based encoder and decoder for turbo codes.